teambit/bit/README.md

 ### Organize your shared code

-To organize your shared components and modules Bit uses scopes.
+To organize your shared components Bit uses scopes.

 A scope is a collection of shared components with a common theme or ownership.

-It’s key role is to serve as a source of truth for syncing shared code across different repositories.
-It also helps to organize and make all your shared components discoverable.
+It’s key role is to serve as a source of truth for shared code across different repositories.

 Let's create a free Scope on the [Bit community hub](https://bitsrc.io/signup) - so we could gain more discoverability, run tests in isolation and install components using Yarn / NPM if we choose to.